 Implementation tips

 Three things to set up on day one.
 First, audit existing articles before connecting the AI.
 An AI agent grounded on stale content fails visibly within weeks.
-Run a content audit using our checklist, kill the worst 20%, fix the next 30%.
+Run a content audit using our checklist, kill the worst 20 percent, fix the next 30 percent.
 Second, track failed queries from week one.
 Every dead-end search is a content gap.
 The first 90 days of analytics are the most valuable input.
 Third, decide who owns freshness.
 If nobody owns it, decay sets in fast.
 The piece on who owns documentation covers the trade-offs.

 The HappySupport approach